-I take Health Partners, Cigna, Preferred One and some Aetna health insurance plans as well as Medical Assistance (MA).
+I take Health Partners, Cigna, Preferred One and some Aetna health insurance plans.
 I'm Out of Network with all other insurance agencies.
 I also work on a fee-for-service basis, meaning my clients can choose to pay out of pocket.
 You may have Out of Network mental health benefits that will allow you to be reimbursed for our sessions.
 If you're unclear how to go about deciphering how your insurance works, read below.

 Diagnosis: When using insurance benefits (both in- and out-of-network), the insurance company requires a diagnosis for treatment.
 The diagnosis becomes a permanent part of your medical record.
 You and I will discuss your diagnosis and it will also be on your invoice for your session should you choose to submit claims for reimbursement to utilize your insurance benefits.

 If you are not using insurance to pay for therapy, you do not have to meet criteria for a formal diagnosis to receive therapy, and have much more freedom to choose the issues you would like to focus on in therapy.